bimobject/search-sdk/README.md

 This is BIMobject's product browser and downloader.
 It's a minimal project: only ~80KB minified (excluding fonts) since it uses no framework at all.
 Take a look at our [API documentation](https://developer.bimobject.com/app/docs) to read more about how to setup an app and get started!

+If you choose to extend your application with this SDK, in accordance with the licence, please don't move any copyright notice or BIMobject® logo or trademark.
+But please feel free to modify or change it in any way!

 ## Dependencies

 To build or develop this project you need the following dependencies.